 Anyway, since I own, do, use, say, wear none of these things, I’m feeling somewhat encouraged.
 Until she adds, depressingly, “But there’s a lot more of them, too.
 Too many to, like, count.”
 She pauses.
 “I’m not saying don’t ever do this stuff.
 Do what you want.
 But don’t go around, like, imagining that it makes you appear youthful.
 Just the opposite.”
-Even the word youthful she enunciates with drawn-out derision — as if merely to categorize such silliness were cringe-inducing.
+Even the word youthful she enunciates with drawn-out derision — as if merely to categorize such silliness were unbearable.

 “So no tats, then?”

 “Maybe on, like, your forehead,” she says, rolling her eyes.
 “Maybe the word AMBULANCE, but written backwards so it reads correctly in a mirror.”